 Cheapest Places to Live in Manchester by Metrolink Line

 Property in Manchester is distinctly affordable in comparison to the likes of London and the South.
 Although Manchester is currently witnessing a period of sustained growth, properties are defined by their affordability.
 With an average property price of £196,709, there is no surprise why the demand for property is on the rise.

 Like the sustained growth in its property market, Manchester has seen an increased popularity with young professionals and businesses.
 With the growth in popularity, Manchester is drawing investors attention away from London and looking towards the opportunities Manchester is offering.

-The research undertaken here at Sold wanted to explore how affordable properties across Manchester are.
+The research undertaken here at SOLD.CO.UK wanted to explore how affordable properties across Manchester are.
 As the Metrolink connects all 4 sides of greater Manchester, exploring how affordable properties are on Metrolink lines allows us to create a picture of the property market in Manchester.

 Property in Manchester is extremely friendly to buyers.
 Here we look at the three most affordable lines across Manchester.